Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 ---
 ### First run results

-Let's review the results of this first run to see the pipeline stages and their intended activities.
+Review the results of this first run to see the pipeline stages and their intended activities.
 - DEV/QA/UAT/PRE-PROD/PROD/OPERATE
 - These stages imitate advanced enterprise pipelines

 {{< figure src="05-jenkins-first-run-results.png" height="300px">}}
 [See the full-sized picture](05-jenkins-first-run-results.png)